 - Collaborative feedback

-- Independent evaluation by participants of the experience and outcomes
+- (Self-)evaluation of experience and outcome

 Addressing the whole personality